Kickstarting Your Journey: SVG Files Meets React 🚀

 Testing SVG Component using Jest and Enzyme

-So, we have arrived at the testing stage.
-Jest and Enzyme will be our trusty sidekicks to test our SVG component.
-Jest, a brainchild of Facebook, is a JavaScript testing framework, whereas Enzyme is a JavaScript testing utility for React that simplifies the process of testing your React Components' output.
-Initially, we bring in the essential modules and the SVG component we aim to test.
+Now, let's dive into the testing part.
+We'll use Jest along with Enzyme to test our SVG component.
+Jest is a JavaScript testing framework developed by Facebook, and Enzyme is a JavaScript testing utility for React that makes it easier to test your React Components' output.
+First, we import the necessary modules and the SVG component we want to test.

 import React from 'react';